-China is planning on creating 3 new free trade zones.
-Their location is set to be on the southeastern coast, in the neighbourhood of the Pilot Shanghai Free Trade Zone, which was launched on September 2013.
+China is planning on creating three new free trade zones.
+Their location is set to be on the southeastern coast, in the neighborhood of the Pilot Shanghai Free Trade Zone, which was launched in September 2013.

 First Free Trade zone in China

-More than a year since the launch of the Pilot Free Trade Zone in Shanghai, China is preparing to open 3 new ones.
-The Chinese government is hoping to boost their slowing economy.
+More than a year after the launch of the Pilot Free Trade Zone in Shanghai, China is preparing to open three new ones.
+The Chinese government is hoping to boost its slowing economy.

-On Tuesday, March 24th, The Political Bureau of the Communist Party of China’s (CPC) Central Committee approved a plan for establishing three new free trade zones in Guangdong, Tianjin, and Fujian.
+On Tuesday, March 24th, the Political Bureau of the Communist Party of China’s (CPC) Central Committee approved a plan for establishing three new free trade zones in Guangdong, Tianjin, and Fujian.
 Unofficially, the launch date is planned for the 30th of March.
-But the precise, final dates are unknown.
+But the final dates are unknown.

 The Chinese government wants to test a broad range of economic reforms, including interest rate liberalization and fewer investment restrictions.
 Free trade zones are part of the Chinese government’s efforts to test reform policies, especially in the service industry.
 The goal is to improve the integration of the Chinese economy with international practices.

-The new free trade zones are expected to take full advantages of their localization and industrial strengths.
+The new free trade zones are expected to take full advantage of their localization and industrial strengths.
 According to an analyst’s statement, the Guangdong FTZ will carry out programs for economic integration with Hong Kong and Macao.
-The Fujian FTZ will emphasise integrated development with Taiwan, while the Tianjin FTZ will focus on the unified growth of Beijing and the Hebei province.
+The Fujian FTZ will emphasize integrated development with Taiwan, while the Tianjin FTZ will focus on the unified growth of Beijing and the Hebei province.

 Detailed information is presented in the graphic below.